 Why the mother of a woman who killed her rapist isn’t happy with an ‘extraordinary’ settlement

-Sarah Gonzales-McLinn appears May 25, 2021, in Douglas County District Court to accept a deal that reduces her first-degree murder sentence from a Hard 50 to a Hard 25.
+Sarah Gonzales-McLinn appears May 25, 2021, in Douglas County District Court to accept a deal that reduced her first-degree murder sentence from a Hard 50 to a Hard 25.
 (Mackenzie Clark/The Lawrence Times)

 The Kansas Reflector welcomes opinion pieces from writers who share our goal of widening the conversation about how public policies affect the day-to-day lives of people throughout our state.
 Michelle Gonzales, 53, is a native Topekan and a graduate of Topeka High School.